cowprotocol/docs/docs/cow-protocol/concepts/order-types/milkman-orders.md

 Let's say a DAO wants to sell 10,000 ETH from its treasury for USDC.
 The DAO's governance process dictates that the trade must first be put to a vote, but this means that the price of ETH will fluctuate significantly from the time the proposal is created to the time the trade actually executes.

-Rather than specifying a minimum fixed number of tokens they are willing to receive for their trade, users can utilize Milkman to specify a price feed (from an oracle source such as Chainlink) that will give the order a fair market price at the time of execution.
+Rather than specifying a minimum fixed number of tokens they are willing to receive for their trade, users can utilize Milkman to specify a price feed (from an oracle source such as Chainlink, Tellor, or any custom on-chain data source) that will give the order a fair market price at the time of execution.

-Finally, once a user places a trade via Milkman, the order gets sent to CoW Protocol where solvers pick it up and compete to find the best execution price for it.
+Finally, once a user places a trade via Milkman, the order gets sent to the CoW Protocol order book where solvers pick it up and compete to find the best execution price for it.

 ## Getting started